seraph036/revolte/README.md

 # révolte
 ## révolte is a shell for the Hyprland TWM, including dotfiles, for a responsive, practical and aesthetic interface.

-It is built using Quickshell, includes custom configurations for the Kitty and Konsole terminals, the Dolphin file manager, and a Qt theme and qt6ct config file.
+It is built using Quickshell (with Qt and QML + python and bash scripts), and includes custom configurations for the Kitty and Konsole terminals, the Dolphin file manager, and a Qt theme and qt6ct config file.

 The shell includes modules for input and output volume control, brightness control using ddc and/or brightnessctl, a functional and adaptive system tray and a nice music visualizer, that also doubles as a player controller when hovered.